Cesár Sampson: Symphonix

 In the music production domain, he is part of the music formation Symphonix or Symphonix International, a musical production and events project, mostly active in Austria, Bulgaria and the United Kingdom.
 Borislav "Boby" Milanov is the CEO with the other members being Johan Alkenäs, Joacim Persson and Cesár Sampson himself.
 Symphonix has been involved in the launching of a number of songs particularly for the Eurovision Song Contest including "Dance Alone" by Macedonian singer Jana Burčeska, "Bones" by Bulgarian band Equinox, "Beautiful Mess" by Bulgarian singer Kristian Kostov and Cesár Sampson's own entry for Austria "Nobody but You".

 Sampson also worked with the formation Electric Church.

 Eurovision Song Contest

 2016 and 2017

 Sampson performed backing vocals for the Bulgarian acts for two consecutive years in the Eurovision Song Contest.
 In Eurovision 2016, he was backing Poli Genova in "If Love Was a Crime".
 The song finished 4th place overall.
 And in Eurovision 2017, he was Kristian Kostov's vocal coach and support vocalist for his performance of "Beautiful Mess".
-The song finished second overall behind the winning song from Portugal.
+The song finished second overall behind the winning song from Portugal and gave Bulgaria its best result at Eurovision.